 - Insightful Accountant

 - Xero Blog

-Now that we’ve provided you with a roadmap to get your bookkeeping business started, I want to challenge you to take your calendar out and pick a date (be realistic) for when you would like to be ready to take that first client.
-Once you do that, take this guide and start putting a weekly to do list together based on the steps we have shared with you.
+Now that we’ve provided you with a roadmap to get your bookkeeping business started, I want to challenge you to pick a date for when you would like to be ready to take that first client.
+Then, take this guide and create a weekly to-do list based on the steps we have shared with you.